payw-org/Contributing-Guidelines/README.md

 # PAYW Contributing Guidelines

 Please follow these guidelines when you are trying to contribute to PAYW software.
+Many parts are related to JavaScript/TypeScript because we mostly use them in our project.

 ## Language